Mandan sophomore Anna Huettl wins West Region golf title, Century claims team crown

 "Over the summer, I golfed a lot.
 Probably almost every single day.
 I put in a lot of work," she said.
 "I think today was a testament to that."

 Huettl's win was by no means a surprise.
 She owns the third-best scoring average (77.14) in the region behind only Leah Herbel (75.29) and Hannah Herbel (77.0).
 Hannah is the three-time defending Class A state champion.
-All three players will likely figure prominently at the Class A state golf meet at Edgewood in Fargo Oct.
-4-5.
+All three players will likely figure prominently at the Class A state golf meet at Edgewood in Fargo on Monday and Tuesday.

 Huettl enjoys playing against the super-accomplished Herbel twins and the other top players in the state.